The Last Chronicle of Barset: Series

 The novel has also been converted into a film series directed by Stephen Harrison.
-Released in 1959 on the British Broadcasting Corporation, the series released 6 episodes over the span of three months before coming to an end.
-The actors of this series includes Hugh Burden as Mr. Crawley, Maureen Pryor as Mrs. Crawley and Olga Lindo as Mrs. Proudie.
+Released in 1959 by the British Broadcasting Corporation, the series had six episodes released over the span of three months before coming to an end.
+The actors in this series include Hugh Burden as Mr. Crawley, Maureen Pryor as Mrs. Crawley and Olga Lindo as Mrs. Proudie.

 Radio drama

-Furthermore, the text has been transformed into multiple radio dramas.
-The first radio drama was released in 1998.
-Directed by Cherry Cookson and dramatised by Martin Wade, the radio play was created following the success of The Small House at Allington.
-Another radio play directed by Marion Nancarrow and dramatised by Nick Waburton was released on BBC Radio in 2011.
+The text has been transformed into a number of radio dramas.
+The first was released in 1998.
+Directed by Cherry Cookson and dramatised by Martin Wade, the play was created following the previous success of a dramatisation of The Small House at Allington.
+Another radio version directed by Marion Nancarrow and dramatised by Nick Waburton was released on BBC Radio in 2011.
 On the Goodreads website, the radio drama currently has a rating of 4.3 stars.

 Audiobooks

-Multiple Audiobooks have also been created and are currently on Audible.com.
-One particular audiobook is voiced by Timothy West, a British actor who is known for his stage performance in Shakespeare; the audiobook currently has a rating of 5 stars.
+A number of Audiobook versions have also been created and are currently on Audible.com.
+One is voiced by Timothy West.